RioLi08123/Home-Assistant/README.md

 Example: https://192.168.0.15:8006

-Use Proxmox default user [root]
-And enter the passwork you set before
+Use Proxmox default user [root] and enter the passwork you set before

 Also you can use SSH to manage your server